What is BPA?

 What is BPA and is it Harmful?

 Bisphenol-A (BPA) is a chemical building block used primarily to make polycarbonate plastic and epoxy resins.
 Polycarbonate plastic has been the material of choice for food and beverage product containers for nearly 50 years because it is lightweight, highly shatter-resistant, and transparent.
 It is widely used in various food containers and many other everyday items, such as eyeglasses and compact discs.
 Many bottled water companies use polycarbonate plastic for their 3- and 5-gallon water cooler bottles.
-However, it is not used in any retail-sized PET bottled water containers.

 - Many international studies have been conducted to assess the potential for trace levels of BPA to migrate from lined cans or polycarbonate bottles into foods or beverages.
 The conclusions from those studies and comprehensive safety evaluations by government bodies worldwide are that polycarbonate bottles are safe for consumer use.
 Regulatory agencies in several countries have also ruled favorably on the safety of BPA, including the U.S. Food and Drug Administration (FDA), European Food Safety Authority (EFSA), Swiss Federal Office of Public Health, French Food Safety Authority, Health Canada (the FDA equivalent in Canada,) Food Standards Australia New Zealand (FSANZ), and the Japanese National Institute of Advanced Industrial Science and Technology (NIAIST).